openconnectivityfoundation/DeviceBuilder/Readme.md

 ## Installation

-Installation of the tool is making a clone of the repository and use the tool relative of where the repository is located on your system.
+Installation of DeviceBuilder is making a clone of the repository and use the tool relative of where the repository is located on your system.
 To install the dependencies:

 run ```pip3 install -U -r requirements.txt``` to install the dependencies.

+The full installation of all tools and repos can be achieved via [setup](https://openconnectivity.github.io/IOTivity-Lite-setup/).

 ## Usage